Albany Medical College Program in Science, Humanities and Medicine

 To be eligible for admission through the EAP, candidates must be a Siena College student since their freshman year (no transfer students are eligible to apply), be working toward their baccalaureate degree, have an Overall and Science GPA of 3.20 or higher, complete MOST of the prerequisite classes by the end of their junior year.
 Please Note- students MUST complete Human Anatomy and Physiology 1 and 2 by the end of their junior year.
 Prerequisite Classes include 2 semesters of General Biology, 2 semesters of General Chemistry, 2 semesters of Human Anatomy and Physiology, 1 semester of Organic Chemistry OR Biochemistry, Microbiology, Statistics, 1 semester of Psychology, and English Composition or other writing intensive course.
 Grades in the prerequisite classes must be a “C” or better.
 Students must also complete at least one half (approximately 500 hours) of the 1000 hours of required hands on health care experience.

-Qualified students need to network with the Allied Health Professions Advisor, Mrs. Eileen Martino (email@example.com) to prepare for applying through the Early Assurance Program.
+Qualified students need to network with the Director of Health Professions, Dr. Daniel White, Director of Health Professions to prepare for applying through the Early Assurance Program.
 These students must present themselves to the Siena College Health Professions Recommendation Committee (HPRC) for review prior to having their names forwarded to the AMC Center for Physician Assistant Studies.

-Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Doctorate of Physical Therapy (DPT) from the Sage Graduate Schools (SGS).
+Siena College and Russell Sage College School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Doctorate of Physical Therapy (DPT) from the Russell Sage College.
 Qualified students apply through PTCAS by the mid-August PTCAS deadline of the year preceding graduation from Siena College.

-Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the DPT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Overall and Science GPA of 3.25 or higher, (3) Completion of the Physical Therapy Program Prerequisites with grade of “C” or better, (4) Prerequisite classes include: 2 semesters of General Biology, 2 semesters of General Chemistry, 2 semesters of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Cell Biology, Statistics, General Psychology and Child Psychology.
+Siena students will be given Preferred Admission Review to the Russell Sage College School of Health Sciences for the DPT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Overall and Science GPA of 3.25 or higher, (3) Completion of the Physical Therapy Program Prerequisites with grade of “C” or better, (4) Prerequisite classes include: 2 semesters of General Biology, 2 semesters of General Chemistry, 2 semesters of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Cell Biology OR Microbiology, Statistics, General Psychology and Lifespan Psychology.

 Qualified students will need to network with the Allied Health Professions Advisor, Mrs. Eileen Martino (email@example.com) to prepare for applying through the articulation agreement.

-Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Masters in Occupational Therapy (MS in OT) from the Sage Graduate Schools (SGS).
+Siena College and Russell Sage College School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Masters in Occupational Therapy (MS in OT) OR a Doctorate of Occupational Therapy from the Russell Sage College.
 Qualified students need to apply by the June 1st deadline of the year preceding graduation from Siena College.

-Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the MS in OT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Maintain a 3.25 overall GPA and 3.0 science GPA, (3) Completion of the Occupational Therapy Program Prerequisites with grade of “C” or higher, (4) Prerequisite classes include: 1 semester of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Statistics, General Psychology, Abnormal Psychology, Adult Development, Child Psychology, and General Sociology.
+Siena students will be given Preferred Admission Review to the Russell Sage College School of Health Sciences for the MS or the doctorate in OT (OTD) who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Maintain a 3.25 overall GPA and 3.0 science GPA, (3) Completion of the Occupational Therapy Program Prerequisites with grade of “C” or higher, (4) Prerequisite classes include: 1 semester of General Physics (recommended but not required), 2 semesters of Human Anatomy and Physiology or equivalent, Roots of Medical Terminology, Statistics, General Psychology, Abnormal Psychology, Lifespan Psychology, and General Sociology.

 Qualified students should contact the Allied Health Professions Advisor, Mrs. Eileen Martino (firstname.lastname@example.org) to prepare for applying through the articulation agreement.